 1. General Power of Attorney

 This allows someone to handle your affairs for you when you are still mentally and physically capable, but for some reason do not desire to do so.
-For instances, if you go overseas.
+For instance, if you go overseas.
 A general Power of Attorney will cease if you become mentally incapacitated.

 2. Enduring Power of Attorney